open-telemetry/opentelemetry-demo/workshop/02-setup.md

-# Lab 2: Local setup
+# Exercise 2: Local setup

 In this section, we will set up the environment for the workshop.
 We will use Docker and Docker Compose to run the services required for the workshop.